alexemanuelol/RustPlus-Discord-Bot/README.md

 Default command prefix: **!**

 - **addDevice @name @id** - Add a device to the devices.json file.
+- **devices** - Print all registered devices in the devices.json file.
 - **getCameraFrame @name @frame** - Get a jpeg image from a CCTV Camera.
 - **getEntityInfo @name** - Get the current state of a Smart Device.
 - **getInfo** - Get info about the Rust Server.